pineapplefart/ssb_s5/Main Assesment/README.md

 - **`Default_Params`**

-  These are the available paramaters which can be optimised in JMP.
+  These are the available parameters which can be optimised in JMP.

   You can tune:

-  - global parameters: `Aspiration_Rate`, `Dispense_Rate`, `Aspiration_Height`, `Dispense_Height` set the defualt values of parameters not specified by JMP.
+  - global parameters: `Aspiration_Rate`, `Dispense_Rate`, `Aspiration_Height`, `Dispense_Height` set the default values of parameters not specified by JMP.
   - step-specific behaviour: `Aliquot_Aspiration_Rate`, `Dilution_Dispense_Rate`, `Mix_Aspiration_Height`.
   - mixing parameters: `Mixing_Repetitions`, `Mixing_Fraction`.
   - touch-tip parameters: `Touch_Tip_Speed`, `Touch_Tip_Radius`, `Touch_Tip_V_Offset` control the touch tip function that removes excess liquid from the pipette tip following mixing.